73rhodes/bbplayer/README.md

 -----

-bbplayer.js is a simple HTML5 Audio player that lets you add multiple source tracks to the HTML5
-<audio> element and set up your own control buttons and CSS styles.
-The focus is on keeping it
-simple & easy to set up and customize.
+bbplayer.js is a simple HTML5 Audio player that lets you add multiple source tracks to the HTML5 audio element and add your own controls.
+The focus is on keeping it simple & easy to set up and customize.

 The main features it supports are: